lishiyo/twincore-prototype/memory-bank/v0/api.md

 ### 3.6 Retrieve Private Memory

 *   **Endpoint:** `POST /v1/retrieve/private_memory`
 *   **Description:** Retrieves a user's private memory based on semantic search.
-It also ingests the query itself as a twin interaction (marked with `is_twin_interaction: true`). **The retrieval part typically searches only the user's source content (`is_twin_interaction: false`), excluding previous twin interactions unless specifically designed otherwise.** Can optionally enrich results with related graph context.
+It also ingests the query itself as a twin interaction (marked with `is_twin_interaction: true`).
+By default, the retrieval **includes** previous user messages to the twin.
+Set `include_messages_to_twin` to false in the request body to exclude them.
+Can optionally enrich results with related graph context.
 *   **Request Body:**
     ```json
     {